Background pattern

 • Herpes virus infections

-• Discomfort around the site where the infusion was administered.
-You may experience bruising, redness, pain, itching, or swelling
+• Discomfort around the infusion site.
+May present with bruising, redness, pain, itching, or swelling

-• Severe anemia (decrease in the number of red blood cells that may make your skin pale and feel short of breath or lacking energy)
+• Severe anemia (reduced number of red blood cells that can make your skin pale and make you feel short of breath or lacking energy)

 • Liver damage